Country Women's Association: Social and economic contributions

+Recognition

+On Wednesday, 30 September 1992, at a presentation ceremony conducted by the Governor-General of Australia, the hon.
+William George Hayden at Government House, Canberra, the Country Women's Association of Australia was awarded the Returned and Services League of Australia Peace Prize, in recognition of its outstanding efforts in promoting "the concept of international understanding and ... in so doing, ha[ving] made a contribution to world peace", and of its having "demonstrated the spirit of comradeship and selfless service embodied in the tradition of ANZAC".

 Princess Elizabeth and Philip Mountbatten's wedding cake

 Princess Elizabeth and Philip Mountbatten were offered many cakes from well-wishers around the world for their wedding on 20 November 1947.
 Of these they accepted only 12, including one from the Country Women's Association.

 They created a six-tiered wedding cake that stood 1.5m high.
 The tiers represented the six federated States, each of which donated ingredients.
 The finished cake was decorated with the Australian coat-of-arms on each side, plus sprigs of silver bracken fern, wedding bells and a spray of fresh white flowers in a silver vase on the top.

-The icing, spiced with rum from Bundaberg, Queensland, was made by D de Mars, an instructor in cake decoration at East Sydney Technical College.
-He spent eight days inlaying the four plaques of the Australian coat-of-arms at the base of the cake.
-It was baked in Sydney by the head chef at David Jones, Sydney's leading department store.
+The icing, spiced with rum from Bundaberg, Queensland, was made by Charles William de Mars (1887–1966), the chief cake decorator at David Jones' Department Store, Sydney. de Mars spent eight days inlaying the four plaques of the Australian coat-of-arms at the base of the cake.
+It was baked in Sydney by the head chef at David Jones.